mjo22/cryojax/README.md

     return model(**params)
 ```

 Note that in order to jit-compile the `model` we must create a wrapper for it because it is a `dataclass`, not a function.
-Alternatively, one could create a custom loss function from calling `Image` methods directly, such as `Image.render`.
+In some cases, it may be necessary to jit a longer `loss` wrapper.
+Here, one should instantiate the model inside `loss`.
+Additionally, one could create a custom likelihood function by calling `Image` methods directly, such as `Image.render`.

 Additional components can be plugged into the `Image` model's `PipelineState`.
 For example, `Ice` and electron beam `Exposure` models are supported.
 For example, `GaussianIce` models the ice as gaussian noise, and `UniformExposure` uniformly scales the signal to a given standard deviation.
 Imaging models from different stages of the pipeline are also implemented. `ScatteringImage` computes images solely with the scattering model, while `OpticsImage` uses a scattering and optics model. `DetectorImage` turns this into a detector readout, while `GaussianImage` adds the ability to evaluate a gaussian likelihood.